FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 Administrator also confirmed that Officials are requested to attend the meeting where there is a

-Notice of Motion relevant to their Directorate for discussion on the agenda.--- 8
+Notice of Motion relevant to their Directorate for discussion on the agenda.
+---
+8

 The Director, Service Operations confirmed to Members that a briefing will be arranged to discuss